-CUMIN IN THE BEKAA
+CUMIN IN THE VALLEY

 TEXT: JENNY GUSTAFSSON